Shailaputri/Shailaputri/README.md

 After college, I had joined PricewaterhouseCoopers as Technology Consultant 👩‍💻.
 I took a detour from this path when I joined Punjab National Bank as Assistant Manager (Bank PO) 🏦.
 I spent another 4 years preparing for UPSC Civil Services during which I wrote 3 mains and 1 interview of OPSC 📚.

-In my free time, I started developing websites and creating content on topics that I read.
-[My blog](https://myessaycollection.wordpress.com/)
+In my free time, I started developing [websites](https://github.com/Shailaputri) and creating [content](https://myessaycollection.wordpress.com/) on topics that I read.

 Short summary of my work: